 On a broader scale, CCBHCs are available to anyone in need, with the goal of getting people the care they need regardless of financial or medical barriers.
 CCBHCs can be an excellent resource to get needed healthcare whether or not the patient is able to pay, is insured, or suffers from serious mental illness, complex health issues, or severe substance addiction.

-Uplift Family Services is already seeing success with our CCBHC.
+Pacific Clinics is already seeing success with our CCBHC.

 In our first five months of operation, 459 adults and 790 children were screened using standardized measures for depression, adverse childhood experiences, anxiety, suicidal/homicidal risk, and substance use.
 This has opened the door to identifying individuals at risk for behavioral health issues so that they can be referred to the CCBHC’s array of services and begin recovery.